CHAD: Combinatory Homomorphic Automatic Differentiation: CHAD Correctness for Higher-order Operations such as Map

 \subsection{Extending the Induction Proof of the Fundamental Lemma for Reverse CHAD}

 Next, we extend the fundamental lemma for reverse CHAD to apply to maps.
 Assume the induction hypothesis that $\trm$ and $\trm[2]$ respect the logical relation.
 We show that $\tMap(\var.\trm,\trm[2])$ does as well.
-(Where we assume all terms all well-typed.)
+We assume all terms are well-typed.
 Suppose that $(f,(g,h))\in P_{\Gamma}$.
 We want to show that